-This is a tool that enables you to build UI patterns or style guide for your website.
-It will generate things like the colors, basic styles or layout for components as well as the code snippet.
+This is a tool that enables you to build UI patterns or style guides for your website.
+It will generate things like the colors, basic styles, or layout for components as well as the code snippet.
 A style guide generator like Drizzle will allow you to stay consistent with your website styles.

 Picla is a jQuery plugin to show image labels retrieved from the image